“This Is a Fashion Parade”: Women’s Attire During Sermon Raises Debate About Modesty in Church

 SA shares different opinions about the church video

 The clip went viral, gaining 2M views and nearly 1.8K comments from social media users who shared mixed opinions.
-Many viewers were impressed by the women's clean and neat looks, especially their high heels' coordination, and asked where they were sold.
-Some said the church was no longer just a place of worship; it was more of a fashion parade competition that causes animosity.
+Many viewers were impressed by the women's clean, neat looks, especially the coordination of their high heels, and asked where they were sold.
+Some said the church was no longer just a place of worship; it had become more of a fashion parade competition that caused animosity.
 Others lambasted those with negative things to say, adding that the women looked elegant.

 Source: UGC